Western Municipal Water District’s Guide to Water-Efficient Plants for the Inland Empire

 Reduce your criteria for more choices.
 Also, use this feature to search for plants by name—both botanic (Latin) and common names.

-Low Water, Reflected Sun, Hardy to Cold, Canopy Coverage?
+Wondering what Low Water, Reflected Sun, Hardy to Cold and Canopy Coverage mean?